thuclt/Stock-Data-Analytics/README.md

 # Stock-Data-Analytics
-#Craw and Analytics Data From VND Stock
+# Craw and Analytics Data From VND Stock
+# Prediction trend